 Top Spots for Whale Watching

 Weighing in at 35 tons, some of Cannon Beach’s largest part-time residents frequent what might be considered the ‘outskirts’ of town.
 Gray Whales are the most commonly seen type of whale along the Oregon Coast and can often be spotted just off the shoreline of Cannon Beach.
-Although some whales remain off our coast during warmer months, the best time to spot these amazing behemoths is during the peak of their twice-annual migratory passage between Mexico and Alaska.
+Although some whales remain off our coast during warmer months, the best time to spot these great behemoths is during the peak of their twice-annual migratory passage between Mexico and Alaska.
 During these migrations, approximately 18,000 whales travel along the Pacific Coast over 12,000 miles round trip to and from their breeding grounds off the Baja Peninsula.
-The typical peak of their spring migration happens mid-March to mid-April and winter migration reaches its peak mid-December to mid-January.
+Their typical spring migration peak happens from mid-March to mid-April, and winter migration reaches its peak from mid-December to mid-January.

 Here are some favorite local spots to watch for them:

 Ecola State Park

-Rising up from the north end of Cannon Beach, Ecola State Park offers perfect vantage points for spotting whales just steps from the main parking lot.
-Whale sightings are common during typical peak weeks of both the northbound and southbound migrations from Ecola Point parking area, or hike to the viewpoint at the top of the Clatsop Loop Trail.
+Rising from the north end of Cannon Beach, Ecola State Park offers perfect vantage points for spotting whales just steps from the main parking lot.
+Whale sightings are common during typical peak weeks of northbound and southbound migrations from the Ecola Point parking area or hikes to the viewpoint at the top of the Clatsop Loop Trail.

 While not staggering in altitude, the beautiful dunes extending north from Haystack Rock along the beach offer just enough height to catch glimpses of whale spouts in the smoother seas beyond the breakers.
 Savvy whale watchers stake out the sandy clearings among the beach grasses with binoculars, beach chairs, and beverages.

-For the utmost in whale watching comfort, some visitors prefer the privacy of beachfront hotel room balcony.
-With a variety of room types designed for different budgets, this option makes whale watching more accessible for those with mobility issues or visitors just hoping to enjoy the views from a spot that is all their own.
+For the utmost in whale watching comfort, some visitors prefer the privacy of a beachfront hotel room balcony.
+With various room types designed for different budgets, this option makes whale watching more accessible for those with mobility issues or visitors just hoping to enjoy the views from a spot that is all their own.
 As an added benefit, the winter whale migration falls during a time when hotels are often offering some of the best deals of the year.